Warmarth/mvp-project_alx/README.md

-mvp-project_alx
+# mvp-project_alx
-Warmarth
+# Warmarth & Greatyinkus

-This project is been done by:
+# This project is been compile by the two contributors below:

 # name: Ibeaka Godson
 # Email: godsonibeaka@gmail.com